 In 2008 Fran and I hatched a plan to go traveling and decided to have a massive clear out and then we rented the house and set off for the USA and Mexico for 6 months.
 We have also been through Europe in a motorhome in 2009/10 and in 2012/13 we travelled the world again.
 If you are interested in our adventures you can see our blog here.

 As we travelled I met with wonderful musicians all over the world, still arranging music for Musicsales as well as writing some pieces for guitar.
 My interest in Chet Atkins blossomed and I spent many an hour working out his solo guitar pieces as we stayed in far-flung places.
-When we returned home I bought my beautiful Gretsch and since then have been uploading Chet Atkins tunes to YouTube as well as playing in local jazz and swing outfits.
+When we returned home I bought my first beautiful Gretsch and since then have been uploading Chet Atkins tunes to YouTube as well as playing in local jazz and swing outfits.
 My interest in Chet’s style continues to grow and I love playing and teaching his wonderful music.
+I have also been composing production music for film and TV in acoustic and surf rock styles.